nyykooo/Webserv/README.md

 # Webserv
-This project is about writing a HTTP server.
+This project is about writing a Http server.